ventosae/thesur/src/content/blog/just-how-private-is-private-browsing-1.md

 Why **[HappyEyes](https://happyeyes.io)**?

 Simple!
 Happy Eyes is the only eye strain related web app on the market which:

-- Can have a number of timers running simultaneously
+* Can have a number of timers running simultaneously
-- Can send notifications to take breaks
+* Can send notifications to take breaks
-- Is mobile friendly
+* Is mobile friendly
-- Looks pretty as hell (thanks, Evgenia [Evgenia](https://www.behance.net/byshikzhe), for great UX design)
+* Looks pretty as hell (thanks, Evgenia [Evgenia](https://www.behance.net/byshikzhe), for great UX design)

 <Warning> Disclaimer: Please remember, this is not medical advice.
 If any of the above symptoms apply to you or your eyes are always tired, your first port of call should be a qualified optometrist.
 These university-trained medical professionals can properly diagnose you for eye strain or any other contributing conditions.</Warning>

+The sand is gone, and my eyes are happy.
+Stay safe, and please share any feedback about Happy Eyes. 😊